 Exercise 1 – Shoulders

-Working out your shoulders with a resistance band is very easy to do, and performing an overhead press is as simple as standing over the resistant band, holding a handle in each hand, and pushing up to the sky.
+Shoulder workouts with the aid of a resistance band is simple and easy to do, and performing an overhead press is as simple as standing over the resistant band, holding a handle in each hand, and pushing up to the sky.
 It’s worth noting that the overhead press is a staple exercise in many different workouts, and resistance band workouts are an ideal way to do it.

 Exercise 2 – Legs

-You certainly don’t want to miss your legs out whenever you are performing a full body routine, and resistance bands make this easier than ever.
+You definitely do not want to leave your legs out when you are performing a full body routine, and the use of resistance bands make this easier to accomplish.

-To perform a front squat, simply stand on the band with your feet shoulder-width apart and hold the handles over your shoulders with your elbows raised in front of you.
-Next, you will squat down as low as you can go, and then slowly rise up back to your original starting position.
+To do a front squat, stand on the resistance band with your feet shoulder-width apart and hold the handles over your shoulders with your elbows raised in front of you.
+Next, do squat down as low as you can go, and then slowly rise up back to your original starting position.

 Exercise 3 – Back

-One of the best exercises for training your back with a resistance band is to perform a bent-over row, and this can certainly help you to develop a tremendous amount of strength, and eventually work up to doing your very own body weight pull-up.
+One of the most effective exercises for training your back with a resistance band is to perform a bent-over row, and this can certainly help you to develop a tremendous amount of strength, and eventually work up to doing your very own body weight pull-up.

 To perform this exercise, stand on the band with your feet shoulder-width apart, bend over, ensuring you keep the curvature of your lower spine intact, and then lift the handles up towards your midsection, causing your elbows to form a 90-degree angle while your shoulder blades become squeezed together.